erithobra/React-introduction-Homework/README.md

 Let's put in some practice creating a React component from scratch.

-1. Make a copy of your react-boilerplate folder and call it profile-page: `cp -r react-boilerplate profile-page`
+1. FORK this repository and clone it down.
+CD into the directory and run: `npx create-react-app profile-page`

 2. Create a `src/components/Profile.js` file that exports a basic React component.